packetassailant/srceroar/README.md

 ## Developing
-Currently under active development and soon to be completely fucntional.
+Currently under active development and soon to be completely functional.